Harkhenon/monae-symfony4-service/README.md

 This service for Symfony 4 will enable you to use Monae endpoint simply via easy2learn methods

-You juste need to charge it like another service:
+You juste need to load it like another service:

 ```php
 use App\Service\Monae;